gitkeniwo/overthewire/bandit.md

 `nmap <ip>` carries out a basic port scanning process.

 > [!important]
 > `nmap <ip>` by default does not do a full scan.
-It only scans the most well-known hosts and ports that aren't on that list is omitted.
+It only scans the most well-known hosts, and ports that aren't on that list are omitted.
 > To do a full scan, use `nmap -p 1-65535` or `nmap -p-`. [source](https://unix.stackexchange.com/questions/238640/nmap-doesnt-appear-to-list-all-open-ports)

 It is also adviced to enable `service detection` with `-sv`